jdavidm/learn-stata/materials/turn-in-checklist.md

   your answers should match those provided.
 For example, if there are three separate plots your code should produce three separate plots.
 - Some errors can lead to only subtle differences so check carefully
-- Sometimes small differences result from changes in packages.
+- Sometimes small differences result from changes in packages and versions.
 If you see a difference but you think your answer is right, let us know and we can check.

 ### Make sure your code follows the instructions